benpartington/canvas_editor/README.md

 My design for this program was to first start with returning a small array of 'white pixels' (O).
 To do this I created a single large method, but I then extracted the various commands into multiple smaller methods and instead use a 'CanvasEditor' class, to better follow SRP (single responsibility principle).
 In this way I have the user inputs triggering the appropriate method to run.

-I've attempted to use array indexing to access the relevant user inputs.
+I've used array indexing to access the relevant user inputs.

 I had trouble with writing tests for this program, as I haven't had much experience with testing for command line user input.
 Because of time constraints I decided to focus on implementation over testing, to exhibit my skills in this area.
 Given more time I would have spent a while researching and learning how to write tests for user inputs, and then implemented one small feature at a time.

 Future Features
 ---------------
 - I really wanted to implement a feature to fulfill user story 3 (above), but I had trouble figuring out how to isolate a single cell, rather than a whole column.
-My 'L' command does paint the canvas, but because of the way I am creating the rows, it adds the colour to every row rather than just the specified one.
+My 'L' command does paint the canvas but it adds the colour to every row rather than just the specified one.

 Edge cases I would investigate next include:
 - User trying to paint a pixel when they haven't created a canvas